TeoField-Marsham/Embedded_Systems_Group3/README.md

 #### Wiring and Assembly

-We start with an easy-to-rewire, flexible solderless breadboard (MB-102).
-To detect mail or letters, we use a PIR motion sensor module, which measures the infrared light emitted by objects within its field of vision.
-An alternative would be to use an ultrasonic sensor, which may be suitable for boxes.
-However, as the letters are quite flat, they could be difficult to recognise.
-Also, the tolerance is about 3 mm, meaning that some letters may not be recognised.
+Our baseplate for the mailbox module is an easy-to-rewire, flexible solderless breadboard (MB-102).
+To detect mail or letters, a PIR motion sensor is used, which measures the infrared light emitted by objects within its field of vision.
+An alternative would be to use an ultrasonic distance sensor, which may be suitable for larger boxes and packages.
+However, as letters and mail are quite flat, they can be difficult to detect.
+Ultrasonic distance sensors we had access to had a tolerance of about 3 mm, meaning that thinner letters would potentially not be registered.
 For this reason, we opted for the PIR motion sensor, which consumes little power.

 Next, we used the LilyGo, which uses the LoRa32 module and has a long range, making it ideal for a letterbox outside the house or on the street.
 Alternatives would include using BLE, Wi-Fi or ZigBee.
 However, due to their shorter range, LoRa was the best option for us, as it has a range of up to 5 km in a dense environment.
 In addition, the module enters deep sleep mode between transmissions, consuming less than 10 µA of quiescent current and ensuring that the overall energy consumption remains extremely low.

-For wiring and assembly, you can take the components used in the hardware components and assemble them as follows:
+For wiring and assembly, we used the aforementioned hardware components and assembled them as follows:

 ![Circuit](/images/circuit.jpeg "Circuit")

-First wire the hardware components for the mailbox module using the supplied circuit diagramm.
-Use Wire Jumpers to connect the PIR Motion Sensor to connect to the LilYGo with the antenna and then connect the LilyGo with the breadboard also with wire jumpers.
-On the breadboard you add a button, make sure to use resistors.
-Then for the power supply of the LilyGo you can use a power bank and connect it via MicroUSB.
-One disadvantage of using a power bank is that the capacity of the Li-ion battery decreases in winter when the temperature is below 0°C, and the battery ages faster at temperatures above 40°C. Overall, using a power bank for power supply is easy, cheap and safe.
-As the power consumption was quite low, the power bank kept switching off.
-To prevent this, we used four additional resistors to increase the power consumption above the minimum required.
+The circuit diagram above demonstrates the hardware setup for the mailbox module.
+Wire Jumpers are used to connect the PIR Motion Sensor to the LilYGo with the antenna and then connect the LilyGo with the breadboard also with wire jumpers.
+On the breadboard a button with a resistor is used to implement our reset functionality.
+For the power supply of the LilyGo we used a power bank and connected it via a MicroUSB (which should also be used for programming the ESP32).
+One disadvantage of using a power bank is that the capacity of the Li-ion battery decreases in winter when the temperature is below 0°C, and the battery ages faster at temperatures above 40°C. If the mailbox is located outside of a building and not in a thermally regulated environment, this needs to be considered when operating the system.
+Overall, using a power bank for power supply is easy, cheap and safe.
+As the power consumption is quite low, depending on the power bank used, it may keep switching off.
+To prevent this, we used four additional resistors to increase the power consumption above the minimum required to keep the power bank from turning off.

 ![Circuit](/images/wiring.png "Circuit")

-The next step is to insert the mailbox module into the mailbox.
-Make sure that the motion sensor is optimally positioned and that the button is at the front for easier access.
+The mailbox module can then be inserted into the mailbox.
+The motion sensor must optimally positioned to capture any movement of the entry flap and incoming mail and the reset button should be placed towards the front for easier access.

  ![Mailbox](/images/mailbox.jpeg  "Mailbox")

-The mailbox module must now be connected to another LilyGo module, known as the house module, which can be placed inside your house.
+The mailbox module acts as a sender of information so a second LilyGo module, known as the house module, is required inside the house.
 This enables the mailbox module to send packets to the house module via LoRa.
-The LilyGo can then be connected to your home's WiFi and send the received information by email or display it on the web server.
-The house module can be powered by simply connecting it to a charger using a Micro USB cable.
+The house module LilyGo connects to the home's WiFi network and allows sending any received information by email or displaying it on a web server.
+The house module can be powered by simply connecting it to any wall outlet using a Micro USB cable, making it maintenance free (on the hardware side) when compared to the mailbox module.

  ![house](/images/house.jpeg  "house")